 Most of our testing and tuning in the past has focused on data sets ranging up to 1TB, but our users have told us that they’re excited to begin applying FoundationDB’s transactional processing to data sets larger than 1 TB, so we made that our major focus for Beta 2.

-Let’s continue our look at the example layers we’ve made available on GitHub.
+As you may know, FoundationDB is a NoSQL database that combines scalability, fault-tolerance, and high performance with incredibly powerful multi-key ACID transactions.
+Because of its transactional capabilities, you're able to build very strong abstraction on top of the key-value store.
+Let’s look at the example layers we’ve made available on GitHub.
 These simple layers add significant capability to FoundationDB while inheriting its transactional, scalable, fault-tolerant properties.

 In this post, we’ll look at the counter layer, which allows multiple clients to share a high-contention counter while minimizing transaction conflicts.